grid-line

 The startup’s offering is an AI investment analyst.

-It’s a NLP platform that’s based on generative AI.
+It’s a natural language processing platform that’s based on generative AI.

 Goldman Sachs reports that more than 25% of the work done by healthcare professionals in the United States could currently be automated by AI.